 - See the complete list of ING instruments here.
-Offered instruments for 2018A are:
+Offered instruments are:

 - Applicants are encouraged to submit proposals for large time allocations, even within one semester, particularly for the INT.

-- Large program proposals requiring WHT and specially INT observing time over two semesters (2018A and 2018B) can be submitted.
+- Large program proposals requiring INT and WHT observing time over two semesters (2019A and 2019B) can be submitted.
 Any instrument can be requested in this category.
-The number of nights available for large programs on the WHT and INT are indicated below.
+The number of nights available for large programs are indicated below.

 - At the INT, service observations of approved CAT programs are offered through collaboration with the INT student support astronomers.
 Details are provided in page 3 of the ING call for proposals.

 About 35% of the observing time at the WHT is managed by CAT.
 Starting from semester 2013B, 20% of the time is distributed to the best-ranked proposals from the Spanish community, and the remaining 15% will be reserved for proposals led by PIs affiliated to the IAC.